What Are They Like?

 The Savage live

-Bruce’s parents, Stan Cripps and Grace Welch, never married.
-When he was five, his Mum died of T.B., aged 30, and Bruce was brought up by his Auntie Sadie at 15, Broadwood View, Chester-le-Street, near Newcastle.
+When Bruce was five, his Mum died of T.B., aged 30, and Bruce was brought up by his Auntie Sadie at 15, Broadwood View, Chester-le-Street, near Newcastle.
 He went to Red Rose Primary School but in 1951 moved to 126 Elswick Road, Newcastle to live with Sadie and her Indian boyfriend, in a large flat above Nazam’s fish and chip shop.
 Bruce’s hobby at this time was gutting fish and chopping potatoes.
 He claims that it all gave him “a massive chip on his shoulder” (and, evidently, a Goonish sense of humour).
 Bruce left home at 16 and got his own flat after a fight with Nazam.
 He didn’t take his G.C.E. exams and, as far as we know, has never had a proper job…

 Between 1952 and 1982 the list of individuals who spent most weeks on the charts reads thus: